Google site search for http://www.mvps.org/dmcritchie/firefox/

 and Bookmark properties (also on bookmarks page).

-Create shortcuts for your favorite search engines, and other sites.
+Create keyword shortcuts for your favorite search engines, and for any bookmark.

-You can create a keyword shortcut from a simple site Search form (or any single line form) by right clicking within the form and choosing "Add a Keyword for this Search" which will bring up a form similar as at the right. [picture] The actual location code (url) generated will include fields that you would not normally be aware of within the search form.
+You can create a keyword shortcut from a simple site Search form (or any single line form) by right clicking within the form and choosing "Add a Keyword for this Search" (built-in) which will bring up a form similar to this [picture] The actual location code (url) generated will include fields that you would not normally be aware of within the search form.

-I have mine set up for a web search, get to the profile and the chrome directories, search a few selected sites, dictionary, wiki, stock quotes -- things that can use the substitutions for the %s (with substitution) or %S (substitution without re-substitution), usually placed at the end.
+I have keyword shortcuts set up for such things as a web search, search a few selected sites, dictionary, wiki, stock quotes -- things that can use the substitutions for the %s (with substitution) or %S (substitution without re-substitution), usually placed at the end.
 Using the small %s will result in additional substitutions of # replaced by %23, % by %25, and / by %2F.
 No additional substitution will occur with capital %S (see Bug: 270703)

 Difference between (small s) %s and (Capital S) %S (#fragmentid)